-Building Standards and Criteria.

-- 2. The Project cost for the TSA baggage screening effort has been determined to be \$XXXX.
-TSA agrees to reimburse the COUNTY for 0 percent of the allowable, allocable and reasonable costs of the CBIS Project, including design and construction management in addition to construction costs but not to exceed a total reimbursement of \$XXXX.
-TSA reimburses 0 cents for every dollar submitted by the COUNTY for reimbursement of allowable, allocable and reasonable costs up to the TSA funded amount of \$XXXX. - 3.
-TSA will determine allowable and allocable costs in accordance with the OMB Circular A-87 "Cost Principles for State, Local and Indian Tribal Governments" codified at 2 C.F.R.
-Part 225 (together with Appendices A D) and Appendix F of the TSA PGDS.
-TSA will reimburse the COUNTY on an actual expense basis supported by one or more invoices submitted by the COUNTY in accordance with Article X Payment.
-The parties understand and agree that all costs in excess of \$XXXXX, as well as any costs that are inconsistent with OMB A-87 and the guidance set forth in the TSA PGDS shall be borne solely by the COUNTY unless otherwise agreed by the TSA in a modification in accordance with Article XIII "Changes and/or Modifications".
-Should the TSA contributions of \$XXXX represent more than 0 percent of the total final TSA allowable and allocable, and reasonable costs for the TSA baggage screening project, the COUNTY will refund the TSA for the difference to achieve a 0 percent level. - 4.
-The Project costs which TSA will reimburse are limited to those costs associated with the CBIS (defined as that area from the baggage insertion point into the EDS screening matrix to the point where screened baggage is re-inserted into the baggage makeup area), On Screen Resolution (OSR) room, Checked Baggage Resolution Area(s) (CBRA), and EDS network equipment room as defined in TSA's PDGS, Appendix F. Appendix F of the TSA's PDGS provides guidance for reimbursable/nonreimbursable costs for TSA CBIS Projects. - A. Common costs considered reimbursable under this Agreement include: - Soft cost allowances consisting of Design Fees, Project Management, Construction Management, Escalation, Design Contingency and Construction Contingency - Construction Costs: - Demolition (airport infrastructure and/or baggage handling system related to the CBIS matrix area.) - BHS infrastructure upgrades, platforms, catwalks located within the EDS screening matrix area. - BHS: The BHS portion located within the EDS screening matrix area, including redesign and upgrading of conveyors to support the integration of the screening matrix. - Conveyor redesign and upgrade within the EDS screening area. - Build out of the OSR Room, CBRA(s) and EDS network equipment room - Acoustical treatment in the CBRA area. - Heating, Ventilation, Air Conditioning (HVAC) to maintain equipment and employee environmental requirements for CBIS, CBRA and EDS network equipment room. - Electrical and communications infrastructure (cabling, control panels) and
+2. The cost of the security-related portion of the Project has been determined to be \$29,707,714 (CBIS Project Costs).
+TSA agrees to reimburse the COUNTY for (90%) of the allowable, allocable and reasonable CBIS Project Costs, including design and construction management in addition to construction costs but not to exceed a total reimbursement of \$26,736,942 (TSA Reimbursement Limit).
+TSA shall reimburse the COUNTY 90 cents for every dollar submitted by the COUNTY for reimbursement of allowable, allocable and reasonable CBIS Project Costs up to the TSA Reimbursement Limit of \$26,736,942.

+3. TSA will determine allowable and allocable costs in accordance with the OMB Circular A-87 "Cost Principles for State, Local and Indian Tribal Governments" codified at 2 C.F.R.
+Part 225 (together with Appendices A - D) and Appendix F of the TSA PGDS.
+TSA will reimburse the COUNTY on an actual expense basis supported by one or more invoices submitted by the COUNTY in accordance with Article X "Payment."
+The parties understand and agree that all Project costs in excess of the TSA Reimbursement Limit of \$26,736,942, as well as any costs that are inconsistent with OMB A-87 and the guidance set forth in the TSA PGDS, shall be borne solely by the COUNTY unless otherwise agreed by the TSA in a written modification in accordance with this Article IV and Article XIII "Changes and/or Modifications."
+Should the TSA reimbursements of \$26,736,942, as adjusted pursuant to Article XIII, represent more than 90 percent of the final allowable and allocable, and reasonable CBIS Project Costs, the COUNTY will refund TSA sufficient funds such that TSA's total reimbursement will equal no more than 90% of the final allowable, allocable and reasonable CBIS Project Costs.

+4. All costs requested for reimbursement must satisfy the requirements of both TSA's PDGS and OMB Circular A-87.
+In general, the costs for which TSA will provide reimbursement under this Agreement are limited to those costs associated with the CBIS area, the Checked Baggage Resolution Area (CBRA), and EDS network equipment room (if applicable to the CBIS Project) as defined in TSA's PDGS.
+Appendix F of the TSA's PDGS provides guidance regarding the reimbursable costs for TSA CBIS Projects.

+- A. Examples of costs commonly considered reimbursable under this Agreement include: - Soft cost allowances consisting of Design Fees, Project Management, Construction Management, Escalation, Design Contingency and Construction Contingency - Construction Costs: - Demolition (airport building or BHS components related to the CBIS area.) - BHS infrastructure upgrades, platforms, catwalks located within the CBIS screening area. - BHS: The BHS portion located within the CBIS screening area, including redesign and upgrading of conveyors to support the integration of the EDS screening system. - Conveyor redesign and upgrade within the CBIS screening area. - Build out of the EDS network equipment room - Acoustical treatment in the CBRA area. - Heating, Ventilation, Air Conditioning (HVAC) to maintain equipment and employee environmental requirements for CBIS, CBRA and EDS network equipment room.

+- Electrical and communications infrastructure (cabling, control panels) and basic lighting fixtures for the CBIS and CBRA. - Telephone systems/pager systems for TSA CBIS screening area. - Basic architectural finishes.

+Identification of cost classifications herein does not create any obligation on TSA's part beyond the requirements found in OMB Circular A-87 and TSA's PDGS.